 In modern workplaces, we often find ourselves working on projects or creating documentation alongside external companies.
 Whether that’s a creative agency, a product supplier or one of your own clients, the chances are, you’re going to be presented with multiple file formats.
-That's why we've decided to cover all the different ways you can work with Office files in G Suite.
+That's why we've decided to cover all the different ways you can work with Office files in Google Workspace.

 Historically, juggling different formats could have been an issue, as nobody would be willing to pay for multiple different software licenses that are designed to provide the same (or similar) solutions.

-One of the most common file types out there is Office files i.e Word, Excel and Powerpoint.
-Lots of businesses want to gain the collaborative benefits of using Google Drive, Docs etc. but also need to face the reality that a lot of work will involve these Office formats at some point.
-Thankfully, it’s now easier than ever to work with Microsoft Office files in G Suite.
-When we move companies to G Suite we always advise them of the various easy ways to address this, so we thought we’d set out below the many ways Google
+One of the most common file types out there is Office files i.e. Word, Excel and Powerpoint.
+Lots of businesses want to gain the collaborative benefits of using Google Drive, Docs etc., but also need to face the reality that a lot of work will involve these Office formats at some point.
+Thankfully, it’s now easier than ever to work with Microsoft Office files in Google Workspace.
+When we move companies to workspace we always advise them of the various easy ways to address this, so we thought we’d set out below the many ways Google

 There are multiple ways to do this, depending on what you’re trying to achieve.
 In this blog, we’ll cover the different options available, including;

 - Converting from Office to Google formats - (Office not required)

 - Converting from Google to Office formats - (Office not required)